Wonder Woman: Amazonia: Plot

 The story takes place in a world which diverged from ours in 1888, when a mysterious explosion killed Queen Victoria and her entire immediate family, with the exception of Duke "Eddy" of Clarence, who survived as a brain damaged cripple and was thus unable to succeed to the throne.
 A mysterious American named Jack Planters then appeared with a claim to be a distant royal cousin named "John Charles Plantagenet", and was crowned King John II, popularly known as King Jack.
 Little does anyone suspect that Planters himself murdered the Royal Family after having dispatched four Whitechapel prostitutes for practice (Mary Jane Kelly is spared in this timeline, and makes a cameo as an old woman).
 Under King Jack's rule the British Empire becomes steadily both more militaristic, unjustly making war on France and other countries, and misogynistic, suspending all women's rights and establishing a harsh patriarchy.

-Diana the Amazon is snatched away from Paradise Island by a Royal Marines squadron captained by Steven Trevor, here a wicked villain in contrast to the selfless hero that he is in the mainstream DC Universe.
-Diana is forcibly married to Trevor and by 1928 has become the star of a London theatre show which acts out Bible stories.
+Diana the Amazon is snatched away from Paradise Island by an invading Royal Marines squadron captained by Steven Trevor, here a wicked villain in contrast to the selfless hero that he is in the mainstream DC Universe.
+Trevor takes Diana back to London as his wife, and "civilizes" her.
+By 1928, Diana is an actress and the leading player of a London theatre show which acts out Bible stories.
 She eventually runs away and adopts the heroic persona of Wonder Woman, organizing resistance against King Jack's cruel regime.
 Along the way, Wonder Woman learns that the King's son, Prince Charles, is as kindhearted and just as his father is murderous and tyrannical.
 Charles becomes Diana's partner in both war and love, leading to the story ending in an inevitable pun.